 There are loads of blogs out there on how to overcome the dreaded writer’s block.
 Most of it tells you not to write – to take a break, to do something different, to take yourself outside your comfort zone, and so on.
 Some of it tells you to write – anything, even it it’s a shopping list; get some stream-of-consciousness going so that at least you have words.
 But sometimes you just need a place to steal ideas, and here are our top seven.

-The actual building, the big one full of books.
+1. The library – the actual building, the big one full of books.
 Browse the nonfiction section and let your imagination take you in an unexpected direction.

 Help For Writers is proudly powered by WordPress